Lingkai Kong's website

 Welcome to Lingkai Kong (孔令恺)’s homepage!
 I am a postdoctoral fellow at Harvard, advised by Prof. Milind Tambe.
 I obtained my Ph.D. in Computational Science and Engineering from Georgia Institute of Technology, advised by Prof. Chao Zhang.

-I will be on the academic job market for 2026.
-Please reach out if you think my background and experience could be a good fit for your institute.
+I am on the academic job market.
+Feel free to reach out if you think my background and experience could be a good fit for your institute.

 Below are some example papers that focus on the technical aspects of this work: